Non-stationarity in correlation matrices for wind turbine SCADA-data and implications for failure detection: Cluster prediction by wind speed

 \section{Cluster prediction by wind speed}

-Having established a strong influence of the control system onto the structure of the analysed correlation matrices, we will now try to predict which correlation matrix state, i.e. operational state, the turbine should be in based on the wind speed.
-Being able to do this is crucial to use different states for failure prediction.
-New (live) data can be matched to the expected normal state based on wind speed. \\ We look at the distribution of wind speeds in the different states, analyse them and then predict the boundary wind speeds that separate the distinct groups.
+Having established a strong influence of the control system on the structure of the analyzed correlation matrices, we will now try to predict which correlation matrix state, i.e. operational state, the turbine should be in based on the wind speed.
+We have seen in the analysis with additional variables that overlaps between states can happen when differentiating solely based on wind speed.
+In such cases, more variables or external parameters might be necessary for state prediction.
+For the current work, we will stick with the simpler example of five observables.
+Here, we are confident when separating the clusters solely based on wind speed and show that such a distinction can, in general, work.
+This makes the example easy to follow.
+Also, this way we do not need to worry about the filled in pitch values.
+We now present a method that allows separation of the three states found based on wind speed.
+To this end, we look at the distribution of wind speeds in the different states, analyze them and then predict the boundary wind speeds that separate the distinct groups.
+This will show that it is possible to account for found non-stationarity, even though small adaptations are likely to be necessary when considering different sets of observables or turbines.